Get credit fit

 Before starting your mortgage application, look into your credit history using a credit checking agency.
 This allows you to spot anything that’s not correct and request it’s updated, so that mortgage lenders receive correct information on your ability to repay.

 And, look at your credit score.
 If it’s low, see if you can improve on any of your credit habits by following the below tips.
 Scoring bands can vary among different credit checking agencies.
+Find out how you can check your credit score.

 - Work out your debt-to-income ratio